zecarlos94/pvsio-web/src/client/app/widgets/car/documentation/tutorials_jsdoc/Arcade/Arcade.md

 release_activateSportMode(st: state): state = st WITH [ action := idle ]
 ```

 > Position, PosX and Speed allows to set the vehicle's position and speed during the simulation.
 Sound allows the Arcade widget to know when to mute/unmute the audio files, using the Sound widget API.
 PosX value changes based on the steering wheel rotation.
 Position value changes based on actions 'accelerate'/'brake' and the current speed value.
 Actions 'pause','resume' and 'quit' allows the Arcade widget to reveal the 'pause','resume' and 'quit' menus, respetively.
-Lap allows to set multiple laps in the simulation, updating the current lap number when new_lap function is invoked.
+The set_positions_init function is invoked when a new lap begins in the Arcade Widget.
+This function resets the position and posx values in PVS.
+This is necessary to allow the vehicle to be placed at the beginning of the track and to restart the new rendering sequentially, with the least impact to the user.

 > Specifications 'startAndStop' and 'activateSportMode' are defining the behaviour, in the realistic demo done for the conference ICGI 2018 paper.
 That is, is the specification that allows to simulate the activation of the sport mode when the proper button is clicked and observe the design issue/flaw reported by many drivers, which led its manufacturer to recall the vehicles and replace that design.